course-details-portlet

 Learning outcome

-• implementation of a qualitative research process with emphasis on different techniques of data collection and analysis of research questions
+• Conducting a qualitative research process, with emphasis on various techniques for data production and strategies for presenting research findings

 Learning methods and activities

 Lectures, individual exercises and group work.
-Assessment form is home exam and letter grades.
+Assessment form is home exam.
 To take the exam, the student must have participated in practical, written exercises that go through the entire course.
 100% of the exercises must be completed.
 As a supplement to the compulsory assignments, the students are offered supervision.
 This offer is due to restricted capacity, limited to students whose assignments have not yet been approved.
-Further information about the scope and requirements for exercises is given in Blackboard at the beginning of the semester.
+Further information about the scope and requirements for exercises is given at the beginning of the semester.
 Attendance at lectures is compulsory (75% attendance requirement).
-Students who do not fill the attendance requirement, have to make an arrangement with the department to do a compensatory written assignment.
+Students who do not meet the attendance requirement may, upon application to the department, be allowed to complete a compensatory assignment.
+The compensatory work will be adapted to the extent of the absence and may be written and/or oral.

 Compulsory assignments